jmurphyGoKnights22/Project-Swarm/README.md

 ## Getting Started

+### For Those Who Already Know What They're Doing

+This project is a single ROS package to be put in a catkin workspace.
+If you understand what a package is and how to use one in your own project, you can likely skip the rest of this readme since you probably already know what its telling you to do and why.

 ### Setting up Ubuntu 20.04 LTS

 The simulated environment runs inside of a software called Gazebo, and relies heavily on a software called Robot Operating System, or ROS.
 Gazebo is only availible for Linux, and the version of ROS we are using specifically takes Ubuntu 20.04 LTS.
 Since almost everyone has a windows computer, our first step will be to get the correct operating system running.